billsaysthis/SmallCommunities/README.md

 * create your "static" pages
 * edit the Mailer configuration in config/initializers/sc_mailer.rb
 * edit (or add) the locale file for your language in config/locales

+## Contributing

+### Contributors

+- Bill Lazar (billsaysthis) - maintainer

+### Note on Patches/Pull Requests

+* Fork the project.
+* Make your feature addition or bug fix.
+* Add tests for it.
+This is important so I don't break it in a future version unintentionally.
+* Commit, do not mess with rakefile, version, or history.
+  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+* Send me a pull request.
+Bonus points for topic branches.

+#### Copyright

+Copyright (c) 2011 Bill Lazar, http://billlazar.com.
+See LICENSE for details.